There was only one thing Pakura hated more than not being in the loop.

 Vaulting over a ledge, Pakura hit the roof a dozen feet below and rolled.

-That wasn’t what shocked her.
+But that hadn’t been what shocked her.

 He killed all of them… why?